ke177409/Kara-Evans/Projects/Medical-Staffing-Plan.md

 <img src="images/Map%20WA%20Mort.%20Rate%2045-85%2B%20(2)%20(1).png"/>

 This bar chart shows the staff-to-influenza patient ratios for each state.
-Montana and New Hampshire are over staffed and have a low to low-moderate mortality rate, respectively.
+Montana and New Hampshire are overstaffed and have a low to low-moderate mortality rate, respectively.
 D.C. is the most understaffed, but influenza death counts were not available in the data set used in this analysis.
 Louisiana and Georgia have low percentages of staff and their mortality rates are moderate-high and high, respectively.
 I concluded that states with more medical staff than influenza patients also tend to have lower mortality rates.
 It is the intention of this project to boost the number of medical staff in these states enough to see a noticeable decline in mortalities.

 <img src="images/Staff%20to%20Patient%20ratio%20(1).png"/>